cohere-coop/nourish.party/SETUP.md

  Ruby and don't have opinions about version managers yet, we suggest [RVM](https://rvm.io) -- it's stable and well-documented.

+1. Install Yarn, either via https://yarnpkg.com/en/docs/install or using your package manager of choice.
+On OS X with Homebrew, use `brew install yarn`
 1. Run the setup script:

  ```